By Kym Campbell, BSc. | Updated April 19th, 2023

 Keep in mind too that the weight ranges above refer to the carb content of food, and not the food item itself.

-There’s no one-size fits all approach to how many carbs you should eat.
+There’s no one-size fits all approach to how many carbs you should eat for PCOS.
 But somewhere between 50 – 150 grams per day seems to be the sweet spot for most people.

 Of course, there are many exceptions to this range.
 Athletes may want to eat 200 grams of carbs per day or more.
 Others may find they can eat fewer than 50 grams per day without going into ketosis.